moleculerjs/educational-content/.github/ISSUE_TEMPLATE/writing-an-article.md

 - Introduction (briefly explain what people will learn in this article)
 - Goals (explain what does the person "gain" by reading the article/tutorial)
 - Prerequisites (mention the software versions that are required and the necessary knowledge background)
-- Step-by-step instructions explaining how to achieve the above mentioned goal
+- Step-by-step instructions (explain how to achieve the above mentioned goal)
-- Link to the source code of your tutorial (github)
+- Provide a link to the source code of your article/tutorial (e.g., github)
 - Conclusion